Fertmeneses/coding_challenge_bottle_sets/README.md

 1. If $c_i=C$, then the bottle $L_i$ makes a single set.
 2. If $c_i>C$, the bottle $L_i$ is useless.
-3. If $c_i<C$, the bottle $L_i$ will form a useful set **only** if there is another bottle $L_j$ with capacity $c_j = C - c_i$.
+3. If $c_i<C$, the bottle $L_i$ needs another bottle $L_j$ with capacity $c_j = C - c_i$.

 As this is valid for all bottles within the input list, single bottles with capacity $c_i=C$ will make simple sets, while the other bottles will be arranged in sets $(c_i,c_j)$ that add $c_i+c_j=C$.
 The conclusion is: **for any capacity $C$ there is a unique configuration of bottles**.

 My **algorithm** will make use of this valuable information: it will **find the unique configuration for each capacity $C$ and count the number of sets $n_C$**.
 The highest number will be the final answer.
 Therefore, the main question becomes how to analyze all possible $C$ values...
-If the algorithm doesn't take into account all $C$ values, then there is no certainty that its output will be correct**.
+If the algorithm doesn't take into account all $C$ values, then there is no certainty that its output will be correct.
 On the other hand, a complete but inefficient analysis will find the right answer at the expense of too long computing times.
 My objective is to **design a method that analyzes all possible $C$ values as efficiently as possible**.

 #### The simplest algorithm